mpv-player/mpv/DOCS/man/options.rst

 ``--zimg-dither=<no|ordered|random|error-diffusion>``
     Dithering (default: random).

+``--zimg-threads=<auto|integer>``
+    Set the maximum number of threads to use for scaling (default: auto).
+    ``auto`` uses the number of logical cores on the current machine.
+Note that the scaler may use less threads (or even just 1 thread) depending on stuff.
+    Passing a value of 1 disables threading and always scales the image in a single operation.
+Higher thread counts waste resources, but make it typically faster.

+    Note that some zimg git versions had bugs that will corrupt the output if threads are used.

 ``--zimg-fast=<yes|no>``
     Allow optimizations that help with performance, but reduce quality (default: yes).
 Currently, this may simplify gamma conversion operations.